LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Optimization methods

-StateSpaceModels has an interface that allows users to define their own optimization method.
-It is easilly integrated with Optim.jl
+StateSpaceModels has an interface that allows users to define their own optimization methods.
+It is easily integrated with Optim.jl.

 ### LBFGS